 To maintain admission to their program students must take a course during their first semester of study.
 If a student prefers to wait to begin classes they can defer their matriculation for up to one year.
-Students who wish to do so must notify Penn LPS Online via email to lpsonline@sas.upenn.edu of their intentions by the first date of their application term, otherwise their enrollment will be cancelled and they will need to re-apply.
+Students who wish to do so must notify Penn LPS Online via email to lpsonline@sas.upenn.edu of their intentions by the first date of the semester to which they applied, otherwise their enrollment will be cancelled and they will need to re-apply.
 It is not necessary for officially deferred students to reapply.